convincedcoder/convincedcoder.github.io-source/_drafts/DONE-Trunk-based-development.md

 Depending on who you ask, Continuous Integration can mean two things:

 - Developers very regularly integrate their changes into a single place where changes from all developers come together, making sure that they are of sufficient quality before doing so.
 You could argue this was the initially intended meaning of Continuous Integration, and it is more or less the same as the main premise of Trunk Based Development.
 - There is some kind of process that watches the source control repository for changes and runs new commits through the build process (including tests etc.), alerting the team if the build does not pass.

-This is something very useful to have if practicing Trunk Based Development.
+The second meaning is something very useful to have if practicing Trunk Based Development.
 If it somehow occurs that the code in the trunk does not build, the team can take action immediately.
 Note that this should in principle never happen, as developers should run the same build process locally before pushing their code.
 This kind of automated build is also useful to have on feature branches and can be one of the deciding factors in the decision to merge.
 For checking commits on feature branches, it is important that the branches are sufficiently up to date with the trunk.
 This is especially the case right before merging.

 ## Trunk Based Development and Continuous Delivery